cappuchinese/Intro-Java/src/main/java/section3_apis/part2_collections/Readme.md

 }
 ```

 For largely this same reason, class `Student` has been implemented **_immutable_**.
+Have a look at this class and
-Encapsulation is dealt with in more detail in a later post.
+try to figure out the design aspects enforcing immutability.

 The JUnit tests will tell you when you are finished.